-Property Default Description api JDO API for the metadata being used (JDO, JPA). metadataDirectory Directory to use for schema generation files (classes/mappings) metadataIncludes / .jdo, /.class Fileset to include for schema generation
+Property Default Description api JDO API for the metadata being used (JDO, JPA). metadataDirectory \${project.b uild.output Directory} Directory to use for schema generation files (classes/mappings) metadataIncludes / .jdo, /.class Fileset to include for schema generation metadataExcludes Fileset to exclude for schema generation ignoreMetaDataForMis singClasses false Whether to ignore when we have metadata specified for classes that aren't found catalogName Name of the catalog (mandatory when using createDatabase or deleteDatabase options) schemaName Name of the schema (mandatory when using createDatabase or deleteDatabase options) props Name of a properties file for the datastore (PMF) persistenceUnitName Name of the persistence-unit to generate the schema for (defines the classes and the properties defining the datastore).
+Mandatory log4jConfiguration Config file location for Log4J.Alternatively put log4j.properties at the root of the CLASSPATH. log4j2Configuration Config file location for Log4J v2.
+Alternatively put log4j2.xml at the root of the CLASSPATH.

-Property Default Description metadataExcludes Fileset to exclude for schema generation ignoreMetaDataForMis singClasses false Whether to ignore when we have metadata specified for classes that aren't found catalogName Name of the catalog (mandatory when using createDatabase or deleteDatabase options) schemaName Name of the schema (mandatory when using createDatabase or deleteDatabase options) props Name of a properties file for the datastore (PMF) persistenceUnitName Name of the persistence-unit to generate the schema for (defines the classes and the properties defining the datastore).
-Mandatory log4jConfiguration Config file location for Log4J (if using it) jdkLogConfiguration Config file location for java.util.logging (if using it) verbose false Verbose output? fork true Whether to fork the SchemaTool process.
-Note that if you don't fork the process, DataNucleus will likely struggle to determine class names from the input filenames, so you need to use a persistence.xml file defining the class names directly. ddlFile Name of an output file to dump any DDL to (for RDBMS) completeDdl false Whether to generate DDL including things that already exist? (for RDBMS) includeAutoStart false Whether to include auto-start mechanisms in SchemaTool usage
+Property Default Description jdkLogConfiguration Config file location for java.util.logging (if using it) verbose false Verbose output? fork true Whether to fork the SchemaTool process.
+Note that if you don't fork the process, DataNucleus will likely struggle to determine class names from the input filenames, so you need to use a persistence.xml file defining the class names directly. ddlFile Name of an output file to dump any DDL to (for RDBMS) completeDdl false Whether to generate DDL including things that already exist? (for RDBMS) includeAutoStart false Whether to include auto-start mechanisms in SchemaTool usage mvn datanucleus:schema-createdatabase Create the Database (catalog/schema) mvn datanucleus:schema-deletedatabase Delete the Database (catalog/schema) mvn datanucleus:schema-create Create the tables for the specified classes mvn datanucleus:schema-delete Delete the tables for the specified classes Delete and create the tables for the mvn datanucleus:schema-deletecreate specified classes mvn datanucleus:schema-validate Validate the tables for the specified classes mvn datanucleus:schema-info Output info for the Schema mvn datanucleus:schema-dbinfo Output info for the datastore

-So to give an example, I add the following to my ${\tt pom.xml}$
+So to give an example, I add the following to my pom.xml